-STEVE MINN is Vice President and Chief Financial Manager of Lupe Development.
+Steve is Vice President and Chief Financial Manager of Lupe Development.
 He directs the acquisition, budgeting and finance aspects of the organization.
-Since 2002 Steve had directed the development and construction of more than 2,000 units of housing and more than 3 million square feet of mixed use, commercial, office and industrial property.
+Since 2002, Steve has directed the development and construction of more than 2,000 units of housing and more than 3 million square feet of mixed use, commercial, office and industrial property.

 Government & Business… plenty of both

 Steve has more than 40 years of real estate development experience and a varied career in state and municipal government.
 He served on the Minneapolis City Council from 1994-1999 and left his post as Minority Leader to join the Ventura Administration in 1999.
 Steve was State Commissioner of Public Service in 1999, State Commissioner of Commerce from 2000-2001, Minnesota Environmental Quality Board member from 1999-2001 and a Minneapolis Public Housing Authority Commissioner from 2008-2014.
 He has served on numerous public tasks forces covering housing, land use, riverfront management, storm water infrastructure, transportation and higher education.